hanayashiki/deepkit-openapi/README.md

 ![](packages/docs/2022-06-05-00-21-04.png)

 Now you get your OpenAPI documentation up and running with a single line of code!
-No annotation needed!
+No annotations needed!

 ```ts
 new OpenAPIModule({ prefix: "/openapi/" })
 ```

+## Usage

 ## Development